 From small beginnings, Graham has built Charity Fundraising Ltd into a major UK Fundraising Consultancy.
 He has worked directly with a huge range of voluntary sector organisations across the UK developing fundraising strategies, providing advice, guidance, planning, training, mentoring, research and bid writing; achieving £ Millions in grant funding for client organisations.
-Graham is a Director of the Association of Fundraising Consultants, an associate member of the Institute of Fundraising and has achieved NCVO approved consultant status for Charity Fundraising Ltd. Graham is supported by a team of experienced fundraising consultants and officers.
+Graham is a Director of the Association of Fundraising Consultants, an associate member of the Institute of Fundraising and has achieved NCVO approved consultant status for Charity Fundraising Ltd. Graham is supported by a team of experienced charity fundraising consultants and officers.

-Paul’s work has spanned: research, strategic advice, mentoring, bid and tender writing, fundraising strategies and more.
-Paul’s work has directly secured well in excess of £6 Million for clients as well as providing the skills and support for clients themselves to achieve substantial organisational growth.
+A full member of the Institute of Fundraising, Paul has over 20 years of experience working with a huge range of Charities.
+His work has spanned: research, strategic advice, mentoring, bid and tender writing, evaluations, fundraising strategies and more.
+Paul’s work has directly secured well in excess of £10 Million for clients as well as providing the skills and support for clients themselves to achieve substantial organisational growth.